Cipher-Coder/chromeExtension/readme.md

 ### Weather

 This is just to display your current weather conditions.
 As I explained in the settings, I set it up to display your local weather.
-If you go to the settings and click to button to locate yourself, it will hit the HTML geolocation API.
+If you go to the settings and click the button to locate yourself, it will hit the HTML geolocation API.
 Once that is hit, it will take your coordinates, store that value in local storage.
 Then when you flip back to the main page it will take the coordinates from local storage, and hit the [Open Weather Map API](https://openweathermap.org/api) and display your weather conditions.
+That is all it does with that info.
 With that being said, this does not continually track you.
 It will store those coordinates until you go back to the settings page and hit the button again.
 So if you move to a different locale and want that weather, you will have to go back to the settings and just hit the button again.

 ## Location and Tracking